sergeysova/es2-result-option/README.md

 </details>

 If `andThen` called on `None` returns `None`.<br/>
-If passed function returns not option, `Option.of` used to convert to option.<br/>
+If passed function returns not option, `Option.fromNullable` used to convert to option.<br/>
 Otherwise call passed function to get `Option`.

 Like ecmascript type casting in `&&`.